Staff

 Headshot of Tess McRae.
 Tess McRae (she/her)

-Tess McRae ’22 is coordinator for civic design with the Center for Democracy and Civic Life, a faculty fellow in UMBC’s Honors College, and a UMBC Exempt Staff Senator.
-She co-develops the Center’s programs, initiatives, courses, communications, and overall strategy with an emphasis on using creative expression as a vehicle for building and sustaining community.
+Tess McRae ’22 is assistant director for connective learning with the Center for Democracy and Civic Life, a faculty fellow in UMBC’s Honors College, a UMBC Exempt Staff Senator, and the convener of the UMBC Student Government Association (SGA)’s Appeals Board.
+She co-develops the Center’s programs, initiatives, courses, communications, and overall strategy with a special emphasis on practices and pedagogical approaches that support engagement, belonging, and civic contributions within the UMBC community.
 Tess is the lead organizer for the STRiVE leadership for public purpose program and supports the Center’s workshops, particularly those for first- and second-year undergraduate students, as a designer and facilitator.
-She is also UMBC’s campus liaison to the American Democracy Project (ADP) and has served on the Civic Learning and Democratic Engagement (CLDE) Meeting planning committee since 2022.
-Tess is a founding staff member with the Center and worked as an undergraduate student intern for four years prior to entering her current role.
-During her time as an intern, Tess served as co-chair of the University System of Maryland (USM)’s Student Civic Leaders Committee, participated in STRiVE and Alternative Spring Break (ASB), produced and illustrated the virtual Co-Create UMBC Tour, worked as the director of communications for UMBC’s Student Government Association (SGA) and as a graphic designer with commonvision (UMBC’s Design & Print Center), and studied abroad in Brighton, England.
+She is also UMBC’s campus liaison to the American Democracy Project (ADP).
+Tess is a founding staff member with the Center and worked as an undergraduate student intern for four years prior to entering a full-time role.
+During her time as an intern, Tess served as co-chair of the University System of Maryland (USM)’s Student Civic Leaders Committee, participated in STRiVE and Alternative Spring Break (ASB), produced and illustrated the virtual Co-Create UMBC Tour, worked as the director of communications for UMBC’s SGA and as a graphic designer with commonvision (UMBC’s Design & Print Center), and studied abroad in Brighton, England.
 Tess earned a self-designed B.A. in Civic Renewal and Creative Expression through UMBC’s Individualized Study (INDS) program.
 She is a poet, visual artist, and musician who loves to sing and play piano.
 Tess can be reached by email at tessmcrae@umbc.edu or by phone at 410-455-1808.

 Headshot of Ann Tropea.
 Ann Tropea (she/her)